On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Introduction

-There are a plenty of results on fractional matchings concerning sufficient conditions for a hypergraph to have a fractional matching of a given weight.
-Some of them look for the minimum degree for existence of perfect matchings.
-For example, with the help of geometric approach Keevash and Mycroft~\cite{keevmyc} obtain asymptotic degree conditions for existence of perfect matchings that generalizes a number of other results for perfect matchings in hypergraphs.
-Moreover in this book it can be found a number of references on papers devoted to minimum degree problems for mathchings in hypergraphs.
-For the survey of results on these problems see also~\cite{rodlsurv} by R\"odl and Ruci\'nski.
+There are plenty of results on fractional matchings concerning sufficient conditions for a hypergraph to contain a fractional matching of a given weight.
+Some of them look for the minimum degree for the existence of perfect matchings.
+For example, with the help of a geometric approach Keevash and Mycroft~\cite{KeevMyc.geommatch} obtain asymptotic degree conditions for the existence of perfect matchings that generalizes many other results.
+Moreover, in this book it can be found a number of references on papers concerning minimum degree problems for matchings in hypergraphs.
+For the survey on these and related problems, see also~\cite{RodlRus.hyperDirac} by R\"odl and Ruci\'nski.

-For a $d$-partite $d$-uniform hypergraph with parts of equal size, the degree condition sufficient for existence of a perfect matching was proved in~\cite{aharonipartite}.
-The fractional matching polytope of a hypergraph is studied, for instance, in~\cite{furedipoly}.
-At last, for recent progress on the connection between the number of edges and the matching number of a hypergraph see~\cite{huang}.
+For a balanced $d$-partite $d$-uniform hypergraph, the degree condition sufficient for the existence of a perfect matching was proved in~\cite{AhaGeoSpr.pminhyper}.
+The fractional matching polytope of a hypergraph is studied, for instance, in~\cite{FurKahnSeym.fracmatch}.
+At last, the recent progress on the connection between the number of edges and the matching number of a hypergraph can be found in~\cite{HuLohSud.matchhyp}.

-One more possible generalization of the K\"onig--Hall--Egerv\'ary theorem is the following conjecture wrongly attributed to Ryser~\cite{ryser} (for clarification see~\cite{bestwan}): in a $d$-partite $d$-uniform hypergraph the size of the minimum vertex cover is not greater than the size of the maximum matching multiplied by $d-1$.
-The best progress is that this conjecture is true for $3$-partite hypergraphs proved by Aharoni~\cite{aharoni}, and extremal $3$-partite hypergraphs for this conjecture were described in~\cite{haxellnarins}.
-Also for $d = 4$ and $d=5$ its approximate version was proved by Haxell and Scott~\cite{haxellscott}.
+One more possible generalization of the K\"onig--Hall--Egerv\'ary theorem is the following conjecture often attributed to Ryser (see~\cite{BestWan.Rysconj} for more on the history of this conjecture): in a $d$-partite $d$-uniform hypergraph the size of the minimum vertex cover is not greater than the size of the maximum matching multiplied by $d-1$.
+The best progress is that this conjecture is true for $3$-partite hypergraphs~\cite{aharoni.rysconj}; extremal $3$-partite hypergraphs for the conjecture were described in~\cite{HaxNarSza.Ryserconj}.
+For $d = 4$ and $d=5$, an approximate version of the conjecture was proved by Haxell and Scott~\cite{HaxScott.Rysconj}.

-Finally, there are some generalizations of the Hall theorem of distinct representatives in literature.
-One of them for hypergraphs belongs to Aharoni and Haxell~\cite{aharonihall}, and a vector version of the Hall theorem for common transversals is proved by Woodall~\cite{woodall}.
+Finally, there are generalizations of the Hall theorem of distinct representatives in literature.
+One of them is stated for hypergraphs by Aharoni and Haxell~\cite{AhaHax.Hallth}, and a vector version of the Hall theorem for common transversals is proved by Woodall~\cite{woodall.vecttrans}.